 ic.setParameters(8, 6, 5, 10);

-// Display some indication of the differences
+// Display some indication of the differences in the image.

 ic.setDebugMode(2);